My Cart

 Brilliant Blondexx Bond Protect Bleach

-Take the hair all the way up to level 9 or 10 by using a very good quality bleach.
-Lift properly!
+Bleach the hair all the way to level 10 very pale yellow.

 Apply a good quality bleach, saturating the hair really really well and lift up the hair to level 10.